Rights & Responsibilities

 - You have a right to receive safe, considerate and respectful care.

-- You have a right to receive medical treatment, regardless of sex, race, religion, age, national origin, personal or cultural beliefs or the source of payment for your care.
+- You have a right to receive medical treatment, regardless of age, race, ethnicity, religion, culture, language, physical or mental disability, socioeconomic status, sex, sexual orientation and gender identity or espression or the source of payment for your care.

 - You have the right to be well-informed about your illness, possible treatments and likely outcome and to discuss this information with your doctor.
 You have the right to expect quick response to reports of pain.